zpz/docker/README.md

 Once the server is running, access it at `http://localhost:8888` using your favorite browser.

 The server stays in the front of the terminal.
 You may kill it by `Control-C`.

-You can have only one such `ipynb` container running at any time, because it occupies the port `8888`, which can not be used by another `Jupyter Notebook` server.
+You can have only one such `notebook` container running at any time, because it occupies the port `8888`, which can not be used by another `Jupyter Notebook` server.